-Zoe started her 1L year in our part-time evening and is continuing now in the full-time day program.
+Zoe started her 1L year in our part-time evening program and is continuing now in the full-time day program.
 She’s originally from New York.
-Learn how her theatre background led her to the Trial Advocacy Program at Chicago-Kent stood out to her.
+Learn how her theatre background led her to the Trial Advocacy Program at Chicago-Kent.
 Her favorite class with Judge Erickson, Criminal Law, has confirmed that path.
 Zoe also shares what she would have done differently when applying to law schools and how she found the right fit at Chicago-Kent.
 Continue reading “Meet Zoe Appler, Class of 2022”

 On January 24, 2019, Chicago-Kent hosted the 4th Annual Dr. Martin Luther King Jr. Forum sponsored by the law school’s Office of Diversity, Inclusion, Multiculturalism & Professional Development as well as several faculty committees, departments, and student organizations.

 Erika K. Wilson, Thomas Willis Lambeth Distinguished Chair in Public Policy & Associate Professor of Law at the University of North Carolina School of Law, was the featured speaker, presenting a talk titled “Legal Racism: How Inequities Created by the Law Can Be Eliminated by the Law.”

 After Professor Wilson’s discussion, other panelists gave their perspectives on the impact of legal racism in finance, education reform, and housing policy.
 An open question and answer session followed that addressed specific examples, terms, and trends from the presentation and the speaker discussion.